Blue Angels: 1946–1949

 The Blue Angels were established as a Navy flight exhibition team on 24 April 1946 by order of Chief of Naval Operations Admiral Chester Nimitz to generate greater public support of naval aviation.
 To boost Navy morale, demonstrate naval air power, and maintain public interest in naval aviation, an underlying mission was to help the Navy generate public and political support for a larger allocation of the shrinking defense budget.
 Rear Admiral Ralph Davison personally selected Lieutenant Commander Roy Marlin "Butch" Voris, a World War II fighter ace, to assemble and train a flight demonstration team, naming him Officer-in-Charge and Flight Leader.
 Voris selected three fellow instructors to join him (Lt.
 Maurice "Wick" Wickendoll, Lt.
 Mel Cassidy, and Lt.
 Cmdr.
-Lloyd Barnard, veterans of the War in the Pacific), and they spent countless hours developing the show.
+Lloyd Barnard, veterans of the War in the Pacific).
 The group perfected its initial maneuvers in secret over the Florida Everglades so that, in Voris' words, "if anything happened, just the alligators would know".
-The first four pilots and those after them, were and are some of the best and most experienced aviators in the Navy.
+The first four pilots and those after them were some of the best and most experienced Navy aviators.

 The team's first demonstration with Grumman F6F-5 Hellcat aircraft took place before Navy officials on 10 May 1946 and was met with enthusiastic approval.
-The Blue Angels performed their first public flight demonstration from their first training base and team headquarters at Naval Air Station (NAS) Jacksonville, Florida, on 15 and 16 June 1946, with three F6F-5 Hellcats (a fourth F6F-5 was held in reserve).
+The Angels performed their first air show at what is now JaxEx (formerly Craig Municipal Airport, one of 6 airports in the Jacksonville, FL area developed for military training), on June 15, 1946.
+The exhibition team flew three Gruman F6F Hellcat Fighter planes (a fourth F6F-5 was held in reserve).
 On 15 June, Voris led the three Hellcats (numbered 1–3), specially modified to reduce weight and painted sea blue with gold leaf trim, through their inaugural 15-minute-long performance.
 The team employed a North American SNJ Texan, painted and configured to simulate a Japanese Zero, to simulate aerial combat.
 This aircraft was later painted yellow and dubbed the "Beetle Bomb".
 This aircraft is said to have been inspired by one of the Spike Jones' Murdering the Classics series of musical satires, set to the tune (in part) of the William Tell Overture as a thoroughbred horse race scene, with "Beetle Bomb" being the "trailing horse" in the lyrics.